perladvent/perldotcom/content/article/perl-and-cgi.md

 The rise of web frameworks such as Ruby on Rails, and the application servers they run on, have done much to solve both problems.
 There are many web frameworks written in Perl; among the most popular are [Catalyst]( https://metacpan.org/pod/Catalyst::Manual), [Dancer](https://metacpan.org/pod/Dancer2), and [Mojolicious](https://metacpan.org/pod/Mojolicious).

+CGI also contains a security [vulnerability](https://metacpan.org/pod/distribution/CGI/lib/CGI.pod#Fetching-the-value-or-values-of-a-single-named-parameter) which must be coded around to avoid parameter injection.

 ## References

 The "good" parts of CGI.pm, the header creation and parameter parsing, are well-explained in the module's [documentation](https://metacpan.org/pod/CGI).
 As for the deprecated HTML generation functions, they are documented [separately](https://metacpan.org/pod/CGI::HTML::Functions).

 Lincoln Stein, the creator of CGI.pm also wrote the [Official Guide](https://www.amazon.com/Official-Guide-Programming-CGI-pm-Lincoln/dp/0471247448), the front cover of which adorns this article.
 The book is 20 years old, and out of date but remains a clear and concise resource about CGI.pm.

+Lee Johnson, the current maintainer of CGI.pm wrote a long form blog [post](https://leejo.github.io/2016/02/22/all_software_is_legacy/) about the history of CGI, its current state and future.